Size6.5 feet (2 m)

-DietBony bottom-dwelling fishes (such as scorpionfishes, toadfishes, surgeonfishes), crabs, worms, clams, and shrimp
+DietBony bottom-dwelling fishes, crabs, worms, clams, and shrimp

 HabitatSand, in seagrass meadows, lagoons and reefs

-- Southern stingray can be distinguished from other rays by the irregular row of short spines on upper surface along the center of its back and the low dorsal keel (a structure having a longitudinal ridge resembling a ships keel) on the tail.
+- The southern stingray can be distinguished from other rays by the irregular row of short spines on the upper surface along the center of its back.

 - The disc of the southern stingray is more diamond-shaped and angular than the discs of other benthic rays.